-- The applicant must be currently employed with a fire department and have at least six months experience, and - 2.
-The applicant must submit a resumé and all supporting documentation to the program coordinator for evaluation, and - The applicant must submit a letter from the Chief Administrator of the employing agency attesting to the information contained in the applicant's resumé and supporting documentation, regarding the prerequisites and criteria required by this policy, and - 4.
+- The applicant must be currently employed with a fire department and have at least six months' experience, and - The applicant must submit a résumé and all supporting documentation to the program coordinator for evaluation, and - The applicant must submit a letter from the Chief Administrator of the employing agency attesting to the information contained in the applicant's resumé and supporting documentation, regarding the prerequisites and criteria required by this policy, and - 4.
 The applicant must pay all fees required by the College.

-No credit by resume is applicable until the applicant has earned an equivalent number of hours at Victoria College.
+No credit by résumé is applicable until the applicant has earned an equivalent number of hours at Victoria College.

-Credit for the following courses may be awarded by resumé under the work/life experience policy: Credit Hours
+Credit for the following courses may be awarded by résumé under the work/life experience policy:

-OI OI cuit Hours
+Credit Hours

 FIRS 1301 Firefighter Certification I 3

 FIRS 1407 Firefighter Certification II 4

 FIRS 1313 Firefighter Certification III 3

 FIRS 1319 Fire Certification IV 3

 FIRS 1323 Fire Certification V 3

 FIRS 1329 Fire Certification VI 3

 FIRS 1333 Firefighter Certification VII 3

-FIRT 1307 Fire Prevention Codes & Inspection is 3
+FIRT 1307 Fire Prevention Codes & Inspect ions 3

 FIRT 1338 Fire Protection Systems 3

 FIRT 1329 Building Codes & Construction 3